EAMarcar/VoteSway/index.md

 ## How it works

-Data from **Pew Research Foundation** provides the basis
+The **Pew Research Foundation** survey data provides the basis for how VoteSway works.

-Five means of communication were offered:
+Five means of communication were offered to people who answered the survey:

 1. Face-to-Face
 2. Phone call (voice)